emieltcc/MGFtoBeqv/README.md

 The functions defined in the MGFtoBeqv package are derived from the paper [1].

-1. E. Claasen and M. Doroudiani, From Modular Graph Forms to Modular Iterated Integrals, arXiv:hep-th/2025.abcde.
+1. E. Claasen and M. Doroudiani, From Modular Graph Forms to Iterated Integrals, arXiv:hep-th/2025.abcde.

 ## Getting Started